-Windows, External Doors and Joinery Repair Category 1 Notes The rear door is not fully sealed when closed.
-The sealed unit to the front door has failed.
-Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Windows, External Doors and Joinery Repair Category 2 Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
+The window units and external doors are a mix of age and type, some being of an older design.
+There is a degree of general wear and tear to the installation consistent with its age and use.
+It should be appreciated that double glazed replacement windows can be problematic and over time the operations can be affected and the opening mechanisms damaged.
+Ongoing maintenance should be anticipated.
+Timber decay is evident to areas of external joinery.